Create Menu

 New PyroCluster Material

-Creates a new PyroCluster material.
+Calling this command creates a PyroCluster material.

 New PyroCluster VolumeTracer Material

-Creates a new Pyrocluster VolumeTracer Material.
+Use this to call up a new Pyrocluster VolumeTracer material.

 New Shadow Catcher Material